AITABAmassinissa/testoai/OAI-UERANSIM/README.md

   latency-oai-smf: "10"
   bandwidth-oai-smf: "1"
 ```

+The value latency-oai-amf: "10" represents the latency requirement on a scale of 1 to 10, where 1 is poor and 10 is excellent.
+In this case, a value of 10 indicates an excellent (lowest) latency requirement for communication between the UPF and AMF pods.
+The scheduler will prioritize placing these pods on nodes that can meet this high-quality latency requirement.
+This scaling system allows for more nuanced expression of network requirements, where higher values represent better performance expectations.
+It's important to adjust these values based on the specific needs of your network configuration and the relative importance of low latency between different pods.

 These constraints are crucial for optimizing the deployment of OAI core network components using setpodnet-scheduler.
 By specifying communication relationships, latency requirements, and bandwidth allocations between UPF, AMF, and SMF, we enable the scheduler to make informed decisions about pod placement.
 This approach ensures optimal network conditions, maintains responsiveness, and helps prevent bandwidth exhaustion, which is particularly important for the UPF's role in data processing and forwarding.

 You can add your own constraints based on your specific network requirements and topology.
 The setpodnet-scheduler is flexible and can accommodate custom constraints for different components of the 5G core network.
 You can modify the values files for other network functions (e.g., AMF, SMF) to add similar annotations, adjusting the latency and bandwidth values as needed for their particular use case or network design.
 For more information on using setpodnet-scheduler, visit https://github.com/AIDY-F2N/setpodnet-scheduler.